joeldmyers/react-review-2019/README.md

 # React Review 2019

-This is a review of React as it stands in 2019, including latest features like hooks, effects, context, portals.
+This is a review of React as it stands in 2019, including latest features like hooks, effects, context, portals, by building a SPA that pulls data from an API about adopting pets, and allows the user to see additional details of the pets.

+Following along on Brian Holt's class on FrontEndMasters - https://github.com/btholt/complete-intro-to-react-v5

+Uses:

+- Reach Router (not React Router)
+- Parcel (instead of Webpack)

+To see the finished product, visit here: https://murmuring-citadel-79337.herokuapp.com/

 To generate a boilerplate HTML file in VS Code, type html:5 and hit tab.